 Astra's mind spun, his breath catching in his throat.
 "House Dusk," he murmured, the name slipping from his lips like a curse.
 "House Hunt.
 House Dawn."

 Astra's mind reeled with the implications of Odin's words.
 He could feel the pulse of his bloodline calling to him, thrumming beneath his skin like the distant echo of an ancient storm.
-"So, they betrayed them... and I'm the last?"
+"So, dusk betrayed them... and I'm the last?"

 Odin's lips curled into something between a smirk and a grimace.
 "Yes.
 The last of the House of Night.
 The last of the stars."
 His voice lowered even further, becoming a whisper lost in the crackling of the fire.
 "And you, Astra, are the key to the night's rebirth—or its final destruction."